suffolklibraries/lgc/content/collections/events/friends-around-the-table-nature-walk-and-craft-1.md

 town: Woodbridge
 postcode: 'IP12 4AU'
 ---
-Explore nature, creativity and arts and craft in regular workshops to offer adult carers a moment of respite from their caring role.
+Explore sound, art and creativity in regular workshops to offer adult carers a moment of respite from their caring role.